 When you give out your eggs, you are helping another family bring a new life to the world.
 But technically the resulting baby will have a genetic tie with you.
 So, you need to know this fact before making your decision.

 The thought of this can be emotionally challenging for some people, and it helps to be surrounded by supportive friends and family members during these times.

-If you have made up a mind to proceed with this incredible gift, apply right away with us and find out if you qualify within just 72 hours.
+If you have made up a mind to proceed with this incredible gift, apply right away with us.
+Find out if you qualify within just 72 hours.
 Unlike a fresh egg donation, you can donate with us as soon as you are selected without having to match with an Intended Parent.